Tsundoiii/Blahaj-Finder/README.md

 ![image](https://github.com/Tsundoiii/blahaj-finder/assets/91398247/03b756b4-b25f-4a2f-8114-0bf79d516181)

-A star by the current day's date will indicate whether a store is currently open (green) or closed (red).
+A star by the current day of the week will indicate whether a store is currently open (green) or closed (red).